ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

 This is the minimum number of shared service threads that Altibase keeps running.
-The default is the number of CPUs.
+The default is the number of logical cores.

 This parameter cannot be changed after the server has been started.